iobio/iobio-gru-backend/README.md

 ## Test

-The following command should return a 200 status code
+In a separate terminal, the following command should return a 200 status code

 `curl localhost:9001`